Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

-## Process ID
+## Process diagram

 *Process Orchestration > Processes > Tab OVERVIEW > Select a process*

 ![Process ID](../../Assets/Screenshots/ActindoWorkFlow/Processes/Actions.png "[Process ID]")

-**Process ID**
+The diagram displays a visualization of the selected process including all places and actions.
+If the process is currently active, the process execution can be observed in real time.

 - *Process ID*
     Process identification number.
 The ID number is automatically assigned by the system.

 - *Process orchestration*
     Name of the workflow.

-### Process diagram

-The diagram displays a visualization of the selected process including all places and actions.
-If the process is currently active, the process execution can be observed in real time.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
     Click this button to update the diagram to see the current processing status.